Snapstromegon/bezier-playground/README.md

 This repo is a small html/js bezier curve renderer for an university project.

+## Use Online

+This app is available at https://bezier.hoeser.dev

 ## How to use

 1. Clone this repo